 Six Alumni Named Teaching Excellence Chairs

-The Fort Worth Independent School District’s Academic Chairs for Teaching Excellence program recognizes outstanding classroom teachers in a public secondary school setting.
+The Fort Worth Independent School District’s Academic Chairs for Teaching Excellence program recognizes outstanding public school teachers.
 This year, six TCU graduates are chairs for 2017-18 and will each receive a $5,000 honorarium.

 The selection process to become an academic chair includes an extensive application, recommendations from peers and administrators, interviews with the judging committee and a teaching demonstration.